ticianavalle/2017goals/README.md

 ## Create my portfolio

-## Read 24 books (4/24)
+## Read 24 books (5/24)
 1. Casual Vacancy by JK Rowling - reading
-2. The Restaurant at the End of the Universe by Douglas Adams - reading
+2. The Restaurant at the End of the Universe by Douglas Adams - OK
 3. Game Start by Thais Weiller - reading
 4. The Swallow's Tower by Andrzej Sapkowski - OK
 5. Storm of Swords by George RR Martin - OK